In the ADHD Success Club, we are about to get knee-deep in learning how to be organized with ADHD.

 Motion-Minded is an idea I used in my days as a corporate systems analyst.
 When one of my jobs was working with departments to help employees work more efficiently.

 One of the ways to boost corporate efficiency is to reduce the number of steps, or motions, to complete a task.
 When systems change so an employee can handle a task in 3 motions instead of 6, they save time.
 More work gets done more quickly.
-That makes corporations happy.
+Which makes corporations happy.

 This was years before I’d heard of ADHD.
 In the days I was fed up with the shame, chaos, and clutter of MY disorganized life.
 Determined to change, I learned everything I could about how I could become organized.